 - if you shift the emphasis on hair, the bulk of which is in the neck area, you will make the heavy chin less noticeable.

-Long hair carries a huge charge and unlimited possibilities for posing.
-They can be used both as a separate element of the composition, and as a tool for creating mood, and as a mask for imperfections in appearance.
+Long hair carries a considerable charge and unlimited possibilities for posing.
+They can be used both as a separate element of the composition and as a tool for creating mood and a mask for imperfections in appearance.

 These tips are general and save both the model and the photographer from basic mistakes.

-Each model should be well aware of the flaws and advantages of her figure in order to shift the emphasis on the merits when posing.
+Each model should be well aware of the flaws and advantages of their figure to shift the emphasis on the merits when posing.

 For photographers, there are several recommendations to present the model in the picture in the best possible way:

 - you can lengthen short legs using shooting from the lowest point of the shooting;

 - with full legs, it is not recommended to act in profile, sitting on a chair, while it is better not to wear bright or openwork tights;